sahthevandal/CSAwesome/_sources/Unit-Sqrt2-Methods/topic-sqrt2-2-writing-methods.rst

 For now all the methods you will be asked to write will be public static methods so you will mark them with ``public static`` before the return type.

-Writing Methods that Computes Values
+Writing Methods that Compute Values
 ------------------------------------

 Now, in order to see how the body fits in, let’s look at a simple method that